AP automation: Definition, how it works, and key benefits

 How to automate your accounts payable process

 - Audit your current AP workflow: Map your existing process to identify manual tasks, bottlenecks, and pain points.
-Document your current invoice volume, average processing time, error rates, and where invoices typically get stuck.
-You can't improve what you can't measure.
+Document your current invoice volume, average processing time, and where invoices typically get stuck.

 - Define your automation goals: Set specific, measurable objectives.
-Are you trying to cut processing time in half, reduce errors by 90%, or capture more early payment discounts?
 Prioritize which problems to solve first based on which deliver the most value.

-- Choose an AP automation solution: Evaluate software based on your needs, integration requirements, and growth plans.
-The next section covers exactly what to look for during vendor evaluation.
+- Choose an AP automation solution: Evaluate software based on your needs, integration requirements, and growth plans

 - Integrate with your accounting system: Connect your AP automation tool to your ERP or accounting software.
-Test data syncing in a sandbox environment before going live to make sure vendor records, GL codes, and payment information flow correctly between systems.
+Test data syncing in a sandbox environment before going live.

 - Train your team and roll out in phases: Start with a pilot group, gather feedback, and then expand.
-Invest in change management—staff often resist new technology, so communicate early and often about how automation eliminates tedious work and frees them up for higher-value tasks.
+Communicate early about how automation frees your team for higher-value tasks.

 How to choose AP automation software